AlaskaAirlines/auro-popover/docs/why-popover.md

 | `--ds-auro-popover-text-color` | Text color |
 | `--ds-auro-popover-boxshadow-color` | Box shadow |

 The `::part(popover)` CSS part is also exported for direct style customization.
-Spacing between the popover and its trigger can be adjusted with the `addSpace` and `removeSpace` attributes.
+Spacing between the popover and its trigger can be adjusted with the `addspace` and `removespace` attributes.

 ## Disabled state